Mmaz1988/xle-glueworkbench-interface/README.md

 # Relevant content

 - src/glue.tcl:
-Adds XLE+Glue functionality to XLE; serves as interface for XLE,Prolog and Java
+Adds XLE+Glue functionality to XLE; serves as interface for XLE, Prolog and Java
 - src/extract_analysis.pl:
 Part of the system that extracts and rewrites glue premises from avms into strings
 - src/premises.pl:
 Part of the system that extracts and rewrites glue premises from avms into strings
 - src/transfer_glue_premises.pl:
 Part of the system that extracts and rewrites glue premises from avms into strings
 - xlerc:
 For loading the grammar and setting up environment variables for the semantic system
 - glue-basic.lfg:
 A simple grammar that encodes glue premises in the f-structure
 - blue-basic-semstr.lfg
 A simple grammar that encodes glue premises in the s-structure

 # Requirements